bcb420-2025/General_course_prep/docs/01-Wiki_editing.md

   * the concept of categories and how to add a page to a category;
   * copyright on the Student Wiki, and how to insert a license note.

-## Notes

-**Note**: that additional rules for collaboration in the context of coursework derive from the rules for academic integrity and plagiarism.
-If some text is not copyrighted, this does not mean you can use it without reference and thus imply it is your own idea.
-That would be plagiarism.
 ## Further reading, links and resources

 **If in doubt, ask!**<br>
 If anything about this learning unit is not clear to you, do not proceed blindly but ask for clarification.
 Post your question on the course mailing list: others are likely to have similar problems.
 Or send an email to your instructor.

 \BeginKnitrBlock{rmd-original-history}<div class="rmd-original-history"><br>**Author**: Boris Steipe <boris.steipe@utoronto.ca> <br>